 kosher salt, divided

-10 to 12-inch nonstick frying pan or cast iron skillet
+(10- to 12-inch) nonstick ovensafe frying pan or cast iron skillet

-Add the cheese: Spread the vegetables into an even layer.
+Add the cheese.
+Spread the vegetables into an even layer, flattening with a spatula.
 Sprinkle the cheese on top and let it just start to melt.

-Add the eggs: Whisk the eggs together and pour them over the vegetables and cheese.
+Pour the egg mixture into the skillet.
+Pour the egg mixture over the vegetables and cheese.
 Tilt the pan to make sure the eggs settle evenly over all the vegetables.
 Cook for a minute or two until you see the eggs at the edges of the pan beginning to set.

-Cool and serve: Cool in the pan for 5 minutes, then slice into wedges and serve.
-Leftovers will keep refrigerated for a week.
+Cool and serve.
+Cool in the pan for 5 minutes, then slice into wedges and serve.